 Step 1.
 Take your mattress outdoors

 The perfect place for cleaning your air mattress off the mold is outdoors.
 Look for a level surface, such as the driveway, for cleaning the mattress.
 Set your bed on top of a cloth, say a plastic tarp, to prepare it for cleaning.
-Make sure you inflate it to the full capacity to allow for easy cleaning.
+Make sure you inflate it to its full capacity to allow for easy cleaning.
 Inflating with a built-in pump might be your best option.

 Step 2.
 Kill the mold